aidanwc/Fall-2018-Class/Design_Patterns/README.md

 # Design Patterns and Software Development
-Class focused on implementing design patterns and good software development practices, as well as producing UML diagrams.
+Class focused on implementing design patterns and good software development practices, it also introduced UML diagrams.